Cross chain verification¶

 When a transaction gets included in a side chain’s block the block will also include a merkle root of the transactions of this block.
 This root is local to this side chain’s blockchain and by itself of little value to other side chains because they follow a different protocol.
 So communication between side chains goes through the main chain in the form of a merkle path.
 During indexing process, main chain is going to calculate the root with the data from side chains, and side chains in turn get the root in future indexing.
 This root is used for final check in cross chain transaction verification.

 Merkle path is the node collection for one leaf node to calculate with to the root.
 Correct merkle path is necessary to complete any work related to cross chain verification.
-For the transaction tx from chain A, you need the whole merkle path root for tx to calculate the final root if you want to verify the existence of this transaction on other chains, and verify the root by checking whether it is equals to the one got from indexing before.
+For the transaction tx from chain A, you need the whole merkle path root for tx to calculate the final root if you want to verify the existence of this transaction on other chains, and verify the root by checking whether it is equal to the one obtained from indexing before.